mkr-plse/gorace-examples/README.md

 8. Listing 9 from the paper is present in `mixingMessagePassingWithSharedmem.go`.
 This example shows the data race due to mixing message passing with shared memory.

 9. Listing 10 from the paper is present in `incorrectGroupAdd.go`.
-This example shows the data race due to incorrect placement of WaitGroup.Add().
+This example shows the data race due to the incorrect placement of WaitGroup.Add().

 10. `incorrectGroupDone.go` shows the data race due to incorrect placement of WaitGroup.Done().
 This example is mentioned in the paper but there is no listing in the paper.